Shaisa123/Creative-Agency-Website/README.md

 # Creative-Agency-Website
-Creativify is a dynamic and innovative creative agency website designed to showcase our passion for crafting compelling digital experiences.
+Creativify is a responsive creative agency website built using HTML, CSS, and JavaScript.
+It seamlessly combines creativity with technology to deliver captivating digital experiences.
+Explore our portfolio, meet our team, and discover how Creativify can elevate your brand online.